Universal abundance fluctuations across microbial communities, tropical forests, and urban populations

-Second, we can analytically derive how abundances near steady-state fluctuate in time.
-Specifically, we quantify the temporal fluctuations by measuring the logarithmic fold-change of population abundances between two time points $\Delta t$ time units apart, denoted as $ \lambda_i= \log \frac{x_i(t+\Delta t)}{x_i(t)}$.
-The distribution of logarithmic fold-changes $\lambda_i$ or Logarithmic Fold-change Distribution (LFD), in steady-state was derived in earlier studies~(see Refs.~\cite{cox_theory_1985,azaele_dynamical_2006} and SI})
+Second, we can analytically derive how abundances \RV{at} steady-state fluctuate in time.
+Specifically, we quantify the temporal fluctuations by measuring the logarithmic fold-change of population abundances between two time points $\Delta t$ time units apart, denoted as $ \lambda_i= \log \frac{x_i(t+\Delta t)}{x_i(t)}$. \RV{The distribution of logarithmic fold-changes $\lambda_i$ or Logarithmic Fold-change Distribution (LFD), in steady-state was derived in earlier studies~(see Refs.~\cite{cox_theory_1985,azaele_dynamical_2006} and SI})

 Despite its imposing appearance, the equation depends only on two parameters: the ENR, $x_i^*/\sigma_i \tau_i$, and the equilibration timescale, $\tau_i$, which scales the time interval $\Delta t$.
 This distribution quantifies the likelihood of large abundance fluctuations in the model.
 In particular, the tails of the distribution at large $\lambda$ decay exponentially at a rate proportional to the ENR, i.e, $ \sim e ^{-\frac{x^*_i}{\sigma_i \tau_i} |\lambda|}$, which ensures the moments of the distribution are well-defined.
 Note that this exponential decay for the logarithmic fold-change at large $\lambda$ corresponds to a power-law decay for the fold-change, $\rho= \frac{x_i(t+\Delta t)}{x_i(t)}$, at large $\rho$ with exponent $-\frac{x^*_i}{\sigma_i \tau_i}-1$.